yatishdurga/AI_AGENTS_USING_LLMs/README.md

 ######################################################################

-# 🧠 Q&A Agent with RAG using LangChain, ChromaDB, and Groq LLM
+# Agent 2 : 🧠 Q&A Agent with RAG using LangChain, ChromaDB, and Groq LLM

 This project implements a **Question Answering (Q&A) Agent** using **RAG (Retrieval-Augmented Generation)** with **LangChain**, **ChromaDB**, and **Groq's LLM (e.g., Mixtral)**.
 The agent loads a PDF document, splits it into manageable chunks, generates embeddings using a HuggingFace model, stores them in a vector store (Chroma), and finally answers user queries based on document retrieval and large language model reasoning.